zuhlke/engineering-posts/drafts/api-first-part-1.md

 ### Generating the server

 The plugin now allows us to specify further how the code should be generated.
-In this example, we want to generate a [Spring](https://spring.io/) server.
+We want to generate a [Spring](https://spring.io/) server in this example.
 Therefore, we need to add the following task to our `build.gradle.kts` file:

 ```kotlin
 openApiGenerate {